 Should you become lost, or suspect that you are, take a break, sit down, and relax.
 It’s very easy to give in to the panic that sets in as you become more and more convinced that you are lost.
 Instead, sit down and have a bite to eat if you’ve brought some food or a snack.
 If you have one, take out your GPS or compass and map and take a bearing.
 Mentally retrace your steps and the path that you took.
 Often times calmly reviewing what you did and where you went before you got lost is all you need to do to be able to find your way back.

 If you don’t have a compass or GPS, use landmarks, the position of the sun, moon, or northern star to orient yourself.
 When this fails, it’s time to use whatever else you have at your disposal to find your way back to civilization.
 Even if you are stuck without a compass or GPS, you can still certain tried and true methods to find your way.
 One older method for navigating unknown terrain is to follow rivers and streams.
 Humans build most of our settlements along waterways.
-If you find yourself lost, one sure fire way to eventually work your way back to a town or city is to head downhill.
+If you find yourself lost, one sure-fire way to eventually work your way back to a town or city is to head downhill.
 Continue moving downhill until you come across a stream, creek, or other waterway.
 Follow this waterway and you are assured of coming across a bridge or human settlement sooner or later.
 Just bear in mind, if you’re truly out in the wilderness that “later” may mean days or even weeks before a meandering waterway eventually brings you to a rescue point, making this a choice you generally only want to use when you have exhausted all other options.

 If you do have a compass, GPS, or other navigational aid, you are in a much better position.
-Hopefully you made preparations before heading out and know the general direction to take to find your way back.
+Hopefully, you made preparations before heading out and know the general direction to take to find your way back.
 Even though your compass may tell you to go in a direction that does not seem correct, you should always trust your compass or GPS.
 Remember: you’re the one that’s lost.
 A compass rarely deviates from magnetic north.
 A critical mistake many people make when they are disoriented is refusing to follow their compass or other navigational instruments.
 Even trained pilots have been known to ignore a compass reading and instead trust their gut, often leading to disastrous consequences.
 While GPS readings can be less accurate under cloudy skies or a very leafy canopy, even under these conditions your GPS will give you a fairly accurate path as you travel: usually accurate enough to find your way back.
 If you’re going to be out in the wild for a couple of days, it’s best to conserve your batteries and use the GPS in conjunction with a map and compass.
 Paired up with a USGS topographical map, this makes it easy to use the GPS to get precise latitude and longitudinal coordinates that you can mark on the topo map.

-When setting out, I mark the position of my vehicle or trail head.
-Then, using the compass and map I navigate along the trail or through the countryside, stopping periodically to take the GPS back out and turn it on long enough to get another set of coordinates which are then plotted on the map.
+When setting out, I mark the position of my vehicle or trailhead.
+Then, using the compass and map I navigate along the trail or through the countryside, stopping periodically to take the GPS back out and turn it on long enough to get another set of coordinates that are then plotted on the map.
 If I’m navigating a dense forest, such as I am forced to do when making my way to my deer stand during hunting season, I use fluorescent or reflective trail markers.
 Tied on a tree every hundred feet or so, depending on the visibility in the brush, these markers make it easy to find your way even under low light conditions.
 I use these paired up with a red LED headlamp to find my way in the wee hours of the morning, even in heavy fog, to navigate back and forth between camp and my hunting position.

 Even if you’re prone to getting lost or turned around, with just a little bit of preparation you can be confident in your ability to navigate in the wilderness.
 Always make sure to tell a close friend or family member where you’re going, how long you plan on being gone, and when you expect to return.
 This way if you don’t return when expected your friend or family can alert rescue teams.
 Make sure to pack an emergency survival kit including first aid supplies and a compass or other navigational aid, even if you only plan on being out for an hour or so.
 Practice navigation and orienteering to improve your skills and keep them sharp.
 With enough practice and preparation, even if you do manage to get lost for a few hours or even day or so, it will be nothing more than a bit of an adventure that leaves you with some stories to tell around the campfire.